dchiquito/xmasctf-2018/README.md

     with open('flag.enc','w') as f:
         f.write(encrypt(flag))

-There are three basic parts to this program: the PRNG class which seems to involve a lot of bitwise arithmetic, the encrypt method which seems to encrypt a string, the bits of code that define the flag and that uses these definitions.
+There are three basic parts to this program: the PRNG class which seems to involve a lot of bitwise arithmetic, the encrypt method which seems to encrypt a string, and the bits of code that define the flag and that uses these definitions.
 Let's start at the bottom and work our way up.

     flag = open('flag.txt').read().strip()